-Following the administration of Phase II of the Fire Lieutenant exam, candidates will be notified of the "cut" scores for Phases I and II.
 For the Fire Lieutenant exam there will be two cut scores, one based on Phase I, the multiple-choice examination, and one based on Phase II, the tactical exercise.
 Since these exams will be administered on the same day all candidates will be permitted to participate in both phases.
+Only those Fire Lieutenant candidates who pass the multiple-choice cut score will have their tactical exam appeals reviewed.
 Only those Fire Lieutenant candidates whose scores are above both of the cut-off scores will be invited to participate in Phase III, the oral board examination.